oli-ctrl/bsqmg-yoinked/gs/modjson.md

 "coverImage": "cover.png"
 ```

-### Specification
+### Recommendations:

-- Recommended 1024x512 (BMBF will resize the image to be this size)
+- 1024x512 (BMBF will resize the image to be this size)
-- Can be png, jpg or gif.
+- File format either png, jpg or gif.
-- Recommended being under 2mb to prevent load lag (larger `cover.png`, longer it'll take to show on BMBF)
+- Under 2mb to prevent load lag (larger `cover.png`, longer it'll take to show on BMBF)

 ### Example Cover Images: